MikroElektronika/mikrosdk_click_v2/clicks/speaker/details.md

 ### Application Task

-> This is an example that shows the use of a Speaker click board™.
+> This is an example that shows the use of a Speaker Click board™.
 > The task of the application consists of
 > switching two modes of operation: normal and shutdown modes.
 > Results are being sent to the Usart Terminal where you can track their changes.